alexivkin/forkrefresh/README.md

 # Forkrefresh

-Bring git forks in sync with the original repositories.
-This is a full stack app.
-It could be done as a client-only single page app, but handling the GitHub OAuth SPA flow and API pagination may get tricky on the client only.
+Bring Git forks up to date with the original source repositories without downloading/cloning anything to your local environment.

+Uses only the Github/Bitbucket API calls to sync.

 ## Demo